rebeccabartels/ios-tableview-sections-ios-0616/README.md

 Then if you wanna make it real fancy, include the property name in the cell (eg "Food: Pizza" as opposed to "Pizza")

-<a href='https://learn.co/lessons/ios-tableview-sections' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-tableview-sections' title='Tableview Sections'>Tableview Sections</a> on Learn.co and start learning to code for free.</p>